Kriskura176767/pkg-linux-qcom-canonical/docs/CANONICAL_PREMERGE_DISTRO_SMOKE_TEST.md

 3. Publish both image tarballs and validation receipts beside the kernel packages.
 4. Validate the completion marker and report the result on this pull request.

-This change is for pipeline validation only and must not be merged.
+This change is for pipeline validation only and must not be merged - try 2